 However, the 2020 COVID-19 pandemic has vastly changed the regional context.
-So, the its university members (Newcastle, Manchester, Liverpool, and York) to understand the impact of the COVID-19 pandemic on health and productivity in the Northern Powerhouse and to explore the opportunities for
+So, the NHSA commissioned this report from four of its university members (Newcastle, Manchester, Liverpool, and York) to understand the impact of the COVID-19 pandemic on health and productivity in the Northern Powerhouse and to explore the opportunities for 'levelling up' regional health and productivity.